BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_profiles.md

 ## Move Profiles Between Computers

-- **Export > Export to File...** writes the selected profile to a file that can be backed up or shared.
-- **Load From... > Load from File...** creates or loads a profile from a previously exported profile file.
-- **Export > Share using PIN...** uploads selected profile sections and returns a six-digit PIN.
-- **Load From... > Load using PIN...** downloads, saves, and applies profile sections shared by PIN.
+Use file transfer when you need a permanent backup or want to move the complete profile without using a PIN.

+### Export a Profile to a File

+1. Select the profile.
+2. Open **Export**, then select **Export to File...**.
+3. Choose where to save the `.pdmpublisherprofile` file.

-Use profile export before changing computers or before making major changes to an established publishing setup.
+The exported file preserves the complete profile, including its Options, Annotations, and Conditions.
+Keep an exported copy before changing computers or making major changes to an established publishing setup.

-An exported profile preserves your customized configuration.
-It is different from a built-in preset and can be loaded on another computer with **Load From...**.
+### Load a Profile from a File

+1. Open **Load From...**, then select **Load from File...**.
+2. Select a `.pdmpublisherprofile` file.
+3. Confirm the profile name if PDMPublisher finds a local profile with the same name.

+The loaded profile is saved locally, applied immediately, and becomes the active profile.
+When the name already exists, you can replace the local profile, import the profile under another name, or cancel.

+> [!NOTE]
+> A profile file is a saved configuration, not a built-in preset.
+Loading it does not change the preset from which the profile may have been created.

+## Share Profiles Using a PIN

-PIN sharing is available in version `2026.08.10` and later.
-PINs remain available for 30 days.
-See [Share Profiles Using a PIN](pdmpublishersolidworks_profile_sharing.md) for the complete workflow and security guidance.
+Version `2026.08.10` and later can share selected Options, Annotations, and Conditions using a six-digit PIN that remains available for 30 days.
+See [Share Profiles Using a PIN](pdmpublishersolidworks_profile_sharing.md) for the sharing and loading workflow, section selection, name-conflict behavior, and security guidance.

 ## Delete a Profile